 To submit a document via the webpage below, you must have Internet access and an email address.
 Court staff will review the document for compliance with applicable rules, as is done for documents received via mail or in person.
 If the documents cannot be filed, you will receive an email explaining why it cannot and what, if anything, you can do to correct the problem.
 To file a document via the court's website, please go here:

-A pro se litigant does not need any special permission to register for CM/ECF.
+A pro se litigant does not need any special permission to register for electronic filing.
 Registration information is available here.

-If you are not registered and do not wish to register for CM/ECF or if your case was opened in ACMS, you may either mail the document to the court or submit via the court's website.
+If you are not registered and do not wish to register for electronic filing and notice, you may either mail the document to the court or submit via the court's website.
 To submit a document via the court's website, please go here: please go here.